openethereum/openethereum.github.io/Quick-start.md

 743397
 ```

-### Experimental browser support
+#### Experimental Browser Support

-In the most recent version of Parity, you can also use the Google Chrome console for web3 development.
+In Parity version 1.1 and above, you can also use the Google Chrome console for web3 development.
 You'll need to run Parity with the `-jw` flags to enable the web integration interface.
 With this done, head to [http://localhost:8080/](http://localhost:8080/) and you'll be able to use Chrome's builtin console right away.